American History Central

 Assassination of Abraham Lincoln, murderous attack on Abraham Lincoln, the 16th president of the United States, at Ford's Theatre in Washington, D.C., on the evening of April 14, 1865.
 Shot in the head by Confederate sympathizer John Wilkes Booth, Lincoln died the next morning.

-2. Assassination of Abraham Lincoln
+2. Assassination of President Abraham Lincoln

 3. Abraham Lincoln Assassination, Summary, Facts, Significance